 The Draft Guidance will be of particular interest to BLA sponsors who are aiming at extending market exclusivity by developing second generation, improved biologics, also known as “biobetters.”
 Additionally, the Draft Guidance may impact BLA sponsors who have multiple related products in development, for example, multiple antibodies against the same target.
 In many situations, the availability of regulatory exclusivity, or lack thereof, will have an impact on patent strategy and, ultimately, on the valuation of a drug or drug candidate.

 All comments on the Draft Guidance should be submitted to the FDA within 60 days from publication in the Federal Register, i.e., by October 6, 2014.
 Please contact your Nutter attorney if you are interested in learning more about the topic or submitting comments.

-This advisory was prepared by Konstantin M. Linnik, a member of the Life Sciences practice group at Nutter McClennen & Fish LLP.
-For more information, please contact Konstantin or your Nutter attorney at 617.439.2000.
+This advisory was prepared by the Intellectual Property Department at Nutter McClennen & Fish LLP.
+For more information, please contact your Nutter attorney at 617.439.2000.

 This update is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.